fewlinesco/node-web-libraries/packages/web/README.md

 ### Usage for Next.Js

-Next.JS does not allow our tracing library to patch the underlying node packages: that means that we need to have a middleware that create the first span.
+Next.JS does not allow our tracing library to patch the underlying node packages: that means that we need to have a middleware which creates the first span.

 Here's an example of the `hello` API page with an added error: